 Discrimination occurs in all facets of life and sometimes by the people we least expect.
 Working daily in an environment that makes you feel uncomfortable, singled out and disliked for any reason is unacceptable.

 Sometimes discrimination occurs slowly without people realizing it at first and then builds up over the years in a corporate culture of derogatory comments or racial slurs.
-Sometimes it is subtle and remains that way, yet still persists.
+Sometimes it is subtle and remains that way, yet persists.

 Sometimes discrimination / harassment is more serious and happens suddenly and right in your face – or another body part that you would rather not have touched by a coworker or superior – in the form of physical aggression or unwanted verbal sexual advances.